mvalipour/jq-metro/README.md

 #jq-metro

-jQuery plugin for metro UI controls
+a jQuery plugin for metro UI controls